Think again before you toss out your pumpkin seeds!

 Tip: Orange chips can be made several days in advance and stored in an airtight container at room temperature.

-Brooke Mader CHHC, is a certified holistic health coach with a master's degree in Nutrition from Maryland University of Integrative Health.
-Working at NIHA, Brooke is gaining an understanding of the complex role of food and nutrition on our health.
-She loves to share holistic health tips and integrative medical news from NIHA and the community via the facebook page and her website, naturalwildandfree.com.
+Brooke Mader MS, FDN-P, CHHC, has a master's degree in Functional Nutrition from Maryland University of Integrative Health and practices in California.
+Brooke has an understanding of the complex role of food and nutrition on our health.